Mahh0/KeepassSync/README.md

 sudo service nbmd restart
 ```

+Note : I've already connected the drive (File explorer > This computer > Add a network drive) in which one in added my credentials.

 2. Powershell script
 The .ps1 script synchronize the remote keepass database to a local folder.
 If there is no remote file, it tries to find the local one and copy it to the remote one.